ciscoheat/sveltekit-flash-message/README.md

 ## Flash message options

-When calling `getFlash`, you can specify options, which will be set for the current route and the ones below.
+When calling `getFlash`, you can specify options, which will be inherited for the current route and the ones below.

 ```ts
 const flash = getFlash(page, {